-Immediately after the placement of an implant, it is loaded with a temporary crown: the patient restores the functionality and aesthetics of the tooth row in 1 day.
+Immediately after the placement of an implant, a temporary crown is attached to the implant.
+The functionality and aesthetic of the tooth row is completely restored in one day!

-After the implant is placed, it is covered with a plug, then the gums are closed.
-The patient waits 3–6 months for the artificial root to acclimate in the bone.
-The plug is removed and replaced by a healing cap only at the end of the osseointegration period.
-It is removed after 14 days, then an abutment is placed, and later – a permanent crown.
+After the implant is placed, it is covered with a plug.
+The patient waits 3–6 months for the artificial root to acclimate to the bone.
+The plug is removed and replaced by a healing cap only at the end of the osseointegration period, usually after 14 days.
+Then, an abutment is placed, and later – a permanent crown.

-The concept of total jaw prosthesis on 4 implants: two are placed in the frontal area around the front incisors and one in the lateral areas (they are screwed in at an angle of up to 45 degrees).
-The implants are loaded with a fixed bridge with 12 crowns on the same day.
+All-on-4 refers to total jaw prosthesis on four implants.
+Two are placed in the frontal area around the front incisors and two in the lateral areas (they are screwed in at an angle of up to 45 degrees).
+On the same day, implants are loaded with a fixed bridge with 12 crowns.

 If the patient has sufficient bone volume, the All-on-6 method – a modified version of the All-on-4 – can be used.
 The difference in the number of implants installed for fixed bridges is two in the anterior region of the jaw and two in the lateral regions.